The new government of Curaçao has accepted Dutch supervision of economic reforms it is expected to carry out as part of a COVID-19 rescue plan.

 Controversially, the reforms would be overseen by a panel of Dutch administrators.

-All three islands initially rejected the panel, arguing it flew in the face of their autonomy.
+All three islands rejected the panel, arguing it infringed on their autonomy.

-But the panel has broad support in the Dutch parliament, where parties are frustrated the islands didn’t meet their promises to reform in the past.
+But the proposal had broad support in the Dutch parliament, where parties pointed out that the islands didn’t keep promises to reform in the past.

-Aruba and Sint Maarten had already accepted it.
+Aruba and Sint Maarten came around, isolating Pisas.

 In a final concession to the islands, the three-person panel would not be empowered to propose reforms but could only monitor those agreed between the island governments and the European Netherlands.